DannyPeck/expression_calculator/README.md

 - 11: Factor -> Number

 #### Parse Table
-The Parse Table represents the derivation decisions and built into each Variables derive method logic.
+The Parse Table represents the derivation decisions and are built into each Variables derive method logic.

 |   | ( | ) | + | - | * | / | Number | eof |